vipulroxx/shtarun.github.io/_projects/Online_Course_Projects.md

 permalink: /projects/online_course_projects/
 ---

-This section includes all projects done on online pltaforms like Coursera.
+This section includes all projects done on online platforms like Coursera.

 ---